Web Development¶

 orhttps://<your.host.name>

-LLSP is a variation of the popular open source LAMP web stack, providing Lighttpd instead of Apache2 web server and SQLite instead of MariaDB.
+LLMP is a variation of the popular open source LAMP web stack, providing Lighttpd instead of Apache web server.

 Access website: